 There are several very different species of beetle in Hawaii and we can help you identify them and treat accordingly.
 Some varieties of beetles will inundate homes on Oahu after a period of wet weather.
 Pests like boxelder beetles can do this and sting as well.
-Others, like kissing beetles just show up as annoying pests that are attracted to the light in your home and small enough to get around your window coverings.
+Others, like kissing beetles just show up as annoying pests that are attracted to the light in your home and are small enough to get around your window coverings.

 Other beetles that afflict homeowners on Oahu are powder post beetles.
-These beetles are very hard to control and are generally found in bamboo and asian sourced woods and furniture.
+These beetles are very hard to control and are generally found in bamboo and Asian sourced woods and furniture.
 You can find more information about these insidious pests here.
-There are several other kinds of wood destroying beetles, however they are generally not found in Hawaii.
+There are several other kinds of wood destroying beetles.
+However, they are generally not found in Hawaii.
 It is possible to have these already found in wood imported from outside Hawaii since some of them can incubate inside the wood for several years (much like powder post beetles and termites!)

 Carpet beetles are another pests found on Oahu.
 Although rare, these pests attack natural fibers and must be completely eliminated to ensure the pest will not come back.